asfadmin/Discovery-asf-data-search-manual/markdown-docs/api/basics.md

 The completed URL will be in this format: https://api.daac.asf.alaska.edu/services/search/param?keyword1=value1&keyword2=value2,value3&keyword3=value4-6

 Once your query is built, you may execute by copy/pasting into a browser window, a command line interface, or by using a program.
-More details on various options can be found in the [Search API Tools documentation](/api/tools).
+More details on various options and some syntax tips can be found in the [Search API Tools documentation](/api/tools).

-**Syntax tips**

-1. A "?" separates the endpoint URL from the keywords.
-2. Keywords are joined by a "&".
-Some operating systems or programs may require a "\&"
-3. There may not be any spaces or parentheses in the URL string.
-See below for character encoding.

-**Character Encoding:**

->space
->
->replace with '%20'.
-Use '+'  in keyword values
->
->(
->
->replace with '%28'
->
->)
->
->replace with '%29'
->

-For a complete list of URL codes, please see [URL Encoding Reference](https://www.w3schools.com/tags/ref_urlencode.asp).

 **Downloading Data**